Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Conclusion

 \section{Conclusion}

-The landscape of federated learning presents unique challenges, particularly the vulnerability to a multitude of adversaries due to the participation of numerous clients in both training and testing phases.
-In response to the growing threat of test-time evasion attacks, federated adversarial training has emerged as a promising defense mechanism.
-Our contribution, Adversarial Robustness Unhardening (ARU), represents a novel train-time counterpart to test-time evasion attacks, discreetly undermining the robustness of models trained using federated adversarial training.
-Through comprehensive experimentation across diverse scenarios and data sets, we have demonstrated ARU's effectiveness in reducing model robustness.
-Furthermore, our evaluation of ARU against robust aggregation schemes sheds light on both the potential mitigations and limitations of the ARU attack.
-These findings lead to a fruitful discussion on the vulnerabilities inherent in robust aggregation schemes and offer insights into enhancing the ARU attack, as well as strategies to fortify the weaknesses of existing aggregation schemes.
-Our work contributes to the ongoing efforts to secure federated learning against adversarial threats while advancing the understanding of its intricate dynamics.
+Federated learning has a vulnerability to a multitude of adversaries due to the participation of numerous clients in both training and testing phases.
+In response to test-time evasion attacks, federated adversarial training has emerged as a promising defense mechanism.
+Our contribution, Adversarial Robustness Unhardening (ARU), represents a novel train-time counterpart to test-time evasion attacks, discreetly undermining the robustness of federated adversarial training.
+We demonstrate ARU's effectiveness in reducing model robustness, even when benign clients attempt to deploy robust aggregation mechanisms to reduce the impact of malicious model updates.
+We further show that in realistic settings with resource constraints and highly non-i.i.d. data, ARU can be even more effective as defenses like the median aggregation, which can effectively defend against ARU in other settings, achieve poor robustness in these more realistic settings.
+Our work contributes to ongoing efforts to secure federated learning against adversarial threats while advancing the understanding of its intricate dynamics.

-\acksection This research was partially supported by the Nicholas Minnici (E '59) Dean's Graduate Fellowship in Electrical and Computer Engineering and by the CyLab Security and Privacy Institute, both in affiliation with Carnegie Mellon University.
-Special thanks to Yixin Yang of Carnegie Mellon University (ECE undergraduate, class of 2024) who has helped compile and organize the code and implementation of this paper.
-The repo she has organized is found at \url{https://github.com/YixinYang69/newFedEM}.